coastal-science/HALLO-models/kw-detector/README.md

  the model is not detecting any of the calls and R=1 means it is detecting all the calls.

- * False-positive probability (FPP): The model's tendency to issue a false alarm when no killer-whale call is in fact present, where FPP=0 means that the model is issuing no false alarm and FPP=1 means it is issuing a false alarm for every 'empty' sound sample.
+ * False-positive probability (FPP): The model's tendency to issue a false alarm when no killer-whale call is in fact present, where FPP=0 means that the model is issuing no false alarms at all and FPP=1 means it is issuing false alarms for every 'empty' sound sample.

 ## Citation